Boris Johnson Just Praised Trump On Trump's Favourite TV Show

 Trump is unlikely to have watched Johnson's words of praise, however, as he is currently in China as part of a 12-day tour of Asia.

-Johnson is in the United States to discuss the Iran nuclear deal, but the interview did not address the growing storm surrounding comments he made about British-Iranian woman Nazanin Zaghari-Ratcliffe, who is detained in Iran.
+Johnson is in the US to discuss the Iran nuclear deal, but the interview did not address the growing storm surrounding comments he made about British-Iranian woman Nazanin Zaghari-Ratcliffe, who is detained in Iran.

 Last week, Johnson wrongly said that Zaghari-Ratcliffe had been "teaching people journalism" — a comment which Iranian state TV today said was "proof" of a British plot.
 Zaghari-Ratcliffe's family members have said Johnson's comments could see the Iranians double her five-year sentence.